Conceiva/MezzmoKodiPlugin/README.txt

 v2.1.3.6

--  Fixed exception bug which could occur if Kodi stopped playing a file at excatly the same time the addon attempted to stop playback.
+-  Fixed exception bug which could occur if Kodi stopped playing a file at exactly the same time the addon attempted to stop playback.
 -  Added setting to allow enabling / disabling the Mezzmo addon from managing Kodi views.